ABerry057/js-sotf/README.md

 To visualize the unigrams with sparklines, we used the `sparklines` notebook.
 Given an article type, time period, bin size, and the number of words to use, it creates a sparkline visualization showing the changes in unigram frequency.
 The visualization is quite simple and is created with matplotlib, which allows for extensive customization of the visualization.

 ### Topic Modeling

+Topic modeling begins with a dataframe that contains the texts of the article.
+The general strategy, in `DfRModeling`, is (1) to clean the text and put it in a form that can be modeled; (2) to determine the best number of topics to use and the best number of passes; (3) to chose a particular model and assign topics to it; and (4) to produce the files needed to visualize the topics through time.

+Once you determine the best number of topics and passes, `Topic Files Bulk Processing` can be used to run the models (assuming you want the same number of topics and passes for each) on multiple chunks of date ranges and types of articles.
+You might, for example, want to create pyLDAvis files for research articles in five year chunks.

 ### Citation Network